oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 8: Finish Creating the Application

-Now that you have added all the pages, it is time to create the app and review it.
+Now that you have added all the pages, it is time to create and review the app.

-1. Scroll to the bottom of the page, and click **Create Application**.
+1. Scroll to the bottom of the page and click **Create Application**.

     ![Click create application](./images/click-create-application.png " ")

-2. Once the application is created, you will find the new app on the application home page.
+2. Once the Application is created, you will find the new app on the application home page.
 Click **Run Application**.

     ![Run application](./images/run-application11.png " ")